BFF Editing

 A - While some editors offer a free sample edit (I used to as well), I now charge $50.

-But if a writer decides to hire me, I'll happily apply the $50 toward the cost of the editing service.
+If a writer hires me, I'm happy to apply the $50 toward the cost of the editing service.

 Q - How do we get started?

 A - If you want me to do a sample edit, please fill out the Contact form here on my website.
+I'll be in touch and will provide a Google Form to get more details.
 Sharing information about yourself and your writing, right off the bat, saves us both a lot of time and back-and-forth emails.

 Q - What happens then?

-A - If I think I can help, I'll invoice you and ask that you send your manuscript in a formatted Word document (see formatting a Word Doc for how to do this).
+A - If I think I can help and you decide I'm the editor for you, I'll invoice you for the sample and ask that you send your manuscript in a formatted Word document (see formatting a Word Doc for how to do this).
 I'll look it over, getting a sense for what your story needs.
-Then I'll offer edits, feedback, and suggestions on approximately 1,000 words.
+Then I'll offer edits, feedback, and suggestions on 1-2,000 words.

 Q - Will you be honest in your assessment of my writing?